Conveyancing For Transferring Property

-Knowing the proper way to transfer property within your family, and how to avoid being charged hefty fees is essential when thinking about any kind of property transfer so it pays to get the right legal advice.
+Knowing the proper way to transfer property within your family, and how to minimise the transfer duty and capital gains tax consequences of the transfer is essential when thinking about any kind of property transfer so it pays to get the right legal advice.

 We can assist with property transfers as a result of a family law property settlement, and transfers of a business property to a self managed superannuation fund.

 For deceased estates, we also assist with preparation of a Transmission Application or a Notice of Death to transfer a property from the deceased’s name to the executors or beneficiaries.

 For married couples that may wish to transfer a principal place of residence from one spouses name into joint names, we can assist with applying for the transfer duty exemptions available for this.